I’ve chosen a new hosting provider for all my websites. I’ve finally got IPv6 and a 85 % cost saving compared to my previous hosting provider.

-DigitalOcean have also finally set my websites up to be reachable over IPv6.
+DigitalOcean has also finally set my websites up to be reachable over IPv6.
 Something I’ve wanted to have done for a few years.
 However, all my former providers are still dragging their feet over IPv6 deployment.
 I also got other networking and DNS features like DNSSEC and PTR to play with at DigitalOcean.

-The offers outside Norway have always been more appealing with better developed products at a much lower cost.
+The offers outside Norway have always been more appealing with better-developed products at a much lower cost.
 The provider I just left had already moved some of their development jobs out of Norway.
 Considering that the local providers are moving jobs out of Norway anyway and it doesn’t appear like they’re improving their products at all … it finally just became time to give up on them.

 I’d this faint notion that I might work for one of them one day.
 Given that, I thought I’d better support their businesses as it might one day be my own job that depended on local customers.